-Visitors
+Visitors & Guests

-Anyone not registered as a student or employed by the University is considered a visitor.
-Visitors to the campus are expected to abide by the University rules and regulations.
-Visitors failing to do so may be asked to leave campus and may be declared persona non grata, and /or subject to arrest in accordance with the Rules for the Maintenance of Public Order.
+Students who have guests on campus are responsible for informing their guests of the University's rules and policies and may be held accountable for the actions of their guest, regardless if the guest is registered or not.
+Anyone who is not registered as a student or employed by the University and is not a guest of an individual student, faculty, or staff member is considered a visitor.
+Visitors and guests to the campus are expected to abide by the University's rules and regulations.
+Visitors or guests failing to do so may be asked to leave campus and may be declared persona non grata, and/or subject to arrest.